karmaniverous/stan/.stan/system/stan.todo.md

 # STAN Development Plan (tracked in .stan/system/stan.todo.md)

-When updated: 2025-08-31 (UTC) — simplify handoff format; remove legacy base64 warnings.
+When updated: 2025-08-31 (UTC) — remove repo‑specific refs from system prompt; move diagnostics guidance to project prompt.

 Next up (high value)

 <!-- validator moved to Completed (initial library).
 Integration into composition remains a separate track and will be planned when the composition layer is introduced in-repo. -->- Long‑file monitoring and decomposition (Phase 3)

 - Continue to monitor near‑threshold modules; propose splits if any trend toward or exceed ~300 LOC in future changes.

 - Coverage follow‑ups
   - Ensure tests remain strong for src/stan/config/{discover/load/normalize/output};